 Custom Handmade Hand Forged Survival Knives

-We angle the Guard and steel butt so when we set in the copper, leather and scales they are squeezed in in very tight.
-We can use the knife without any pins.
+We angle the Guard and steel butt so when we set in the copper, leather and scales they are squeezed in tight.
 The pins are stainless bolts screwed into holes in the scales that are one size smaller.
 The holes in the tang are the perfect diameter.
 The copper and leather sit in tight fitting shallow grooves in the tang.
-Every part is coated in an epoxy, more to keep out bacteria but it helps keep things together as well.
+Every part is coated in an epoxy, more to keep out bacteria.
 After the handle is together and before the epoxy is hard we peen.
 The pins are peened over and we spend time peening the copper into the knife following the shapes in the antler.
-When it's all done and finished you can drive a truck over the handle.
-It will not come apart.
-Well, a cold chisel in a vise maybe but you'll damage the the tang to the point of no return.
-We had a Mountain Caribou knife destroyed in the FT Mcmurray wildfires.
-The steel was burnt so bad so we had to make another for the customer.
+When it's finished you could drive a truck over the handle and it would stay together.
+We had a Mountain Caribou knife destroyed in the FT McMurray wildfires.
+The steel was burnt so badly we had to make another for the customer.
 That and a chisel and a vise is the only way.

-The Mountain Caribou survival knife has a bit of copper, hand forged saw blade steel, antler or wood and we build them here.
-In the working forest.
-It’s a boreal forest bush craft knife.
+The Caribou Mountain survival knife has a bit of copper, hand forged saw blade steel, antler or wood and we build them here in the working forest of British Columbia.
+It’s a boreal forest working bush knife.

 For more information about options and pricing visit our online catalogue at the,

 We flat grind 3/4 high on the blade down to a 2 mm thick edge and then grind a slight convex second bevel 1/4 - 1/2 inches high, the edge will take a lot.
 It's a bit like a scandi grind but has more versatility.

 The Caribou second bevel has an edge 25 degrees.